Financial Aid FAQ

 - How will my employer's contribution towards my tuition affect my eligibility for loans?

 - When can I begin the student loan application process?

 - Do I have to be a full-time student to receive financial aid?

 - How do I know what the terms and conditions of federal student loans are?

 - Do I have to borrow the maximum loan amounts?

-- How do I apply for the MPA@UNC fellowship?
+- How do I apply for the MPA@UNC scholarship?

-- How would a fellowship affect my loan eligibility?
+- How would a scholarship affect my loan eligibility?

 - How is tuition billed?